ksu-cs-textbooks/cis400/content/3-web-development/05-linq/03-linq.md

 ### Query Results

 The result of the query is therefore a specialized object created by LINQ that implements the `IEnumerable<T>` interface.
 The type of `T` depends on the query (queries are always strongly typed, though the type can be inferred).
-Fore example, in our `strugglingStudent` query, the result type is `IEnumerable<Student>`:
+For example, in our `strugglingStudents` query, the result type is `IEnumerable<Student>`:

 ```csharp
 var strugglingStudents = from student in students where student.GPA < 2.0 select student;